AlgoMaster Logo

 Intuition

-Here is the idea.
-For each candidate word W, imagine guessing it.
-The other candidates split into groups based on their match count with W: the 0-match group, the 1-match group, and so on up to the 5-match group (6-match means W itself, which would be the answer).
-The secret falls into one of these groups, and after guessing W, we are left with that group as our new candidate list.
+For each candidate word W, consider guessing it.
+The other candidates split into groups by their match count with W: the 0-match group, the 1-match group, and so on up to the 5-match group (a 6-match means W is the secret).
+After we guess W and receive a match count, the candidate list shrinks to exactly the group with that count.

-The worst case for guessing W is the size of the largest group.
-If W splits candidates into groups of sizes [15, 3, 2, 1], the worst case is 15 remaining candidates.
-But if another word X splits them into [5, 5, 4, 6], the worst case is only 6.
+The worst case for guessing W is the size of its largest group, because the adversary can always report the count that leaves the most candidates.
+If W splits candidates into groups of sizes [15, 3, 2, 1], the worst case is 15 survivors.
+If word X splits them into [6, 5, 5, 4], its worst case is 6.

 Algorithm